-Anchor Project delivery and land divestment activities have been significantly impacted by the COVID-19 pandemic and associated Alert Level constraints.
-The delivery of the Anchor Projects will be impacted in the future by continuing border restrictions and land divestment activities will be negatively impacted by uncertain market conditions.
+Anchor Project delivery has been significantly impacted by the COVID-19 pandemic and associated Alert Level constraints.
+The delivery of the Anchor Projects will continue to be impacted by continuing border restrictions.
 The forecasts presented here take into account reasonable estimates of the impacts of COVID-19 as they are currently understood.
-However, it is important to note that the impacts of COVID-19 still carry a significant amount of uncertainty related to increased project expenditure and delivery time, and the potential sale prices and timeframes for divestment of Crown land. Ōtākaro will continue to ascertain the impacts of the pandemic from both project and land divestment perspectives such that the forecasts presented may materially change.
+However, it is important to note that the impacts of COVID-19 still carry a significant amount of uncertainty related to increased project expenditure and delivery time. Ōtākaro will continue to ascertain the impacts of the pandemic from a project perspective such that the forecasts presented may materially change.

-3.1 REPORTABLE OUTPUTS
+4.1 REPORTABLE OUTPUTS

-Ōtākaro produces outputs, impacts and outcomes from its activities which are defined as reportable outputs under the Crown Entities Act 2004. Ōtākaro has two reportable outputs as follows:
+Ōtākaro produces outputs, impacts and outcomes from its activities which are defined as reportable outputs under the Crown Entities Act 2004. Ōtākaro has three reportable outputs as follows:

 - 1. Delivery of defined Anchor Projects. - 2.
-Divestment of Crown land while balancing good commercial outcomes against regeneration objectives.
+Divestment of Crown land while balancing good commercial outcomes against regeneration objectives. - 3.
+Monitoring Ōtākaro assigned IRG Shovel Ready Projects.

-These reportable outputs are intended to achieve the Ōtākaro dual objectives to add value to Anchor Projects and Crown land in a way that balances a desire to achieve good commercial outcomes with the Crown's regeneration objectives.
+The reportable outputs are intended to achieve the Ōtākaro dual objectives to add value to Anchor Projects and Crown land in a way that balances a desire to achieve good commercial outcomes with the Crown's regeneration objectives.
+They also support the Crown's IRG Shovel Ready Objective.

-The expected revenue and expense for each reportable output for the financial year 2021 is as follows:
+The amended expected revenue and expense for each reportable output for the financial year 2021 is as follows:

-Reportable Output Revenue (NZ \$000) Expense (NZ \$000) Delivery of defined Anchor Projects (capital and operational) \$212,997 \$222,369 Divestment of Crown land while balancing good commercial outcomes with the Crown's regeneration objectives \$18,394 \$16,821
+Reportable Output Revenue (NZ \$000) Expense (NZ \$000) Delivery of defined Anchor Projects (capital and operational) \$108,882 \$130,483 Divestment of Crown land while balancing good commercial outcomes with the Crown's regeneration objectives \$25,853 \$19,508 Monitoring Ōtākaro assigned IRG Shovel Ready Projects. \$22,980 \$22,980

-Expenses are greater than revenue due to income carried forward from the prior year of \$9,372
+Expenses are greater than revenue due to income carried forward from the prior year of \$21,601

-The performance of the two outputs will be measured through the performance targets noted in this section.
+The performance of the three outputs will be measured through the performance targets noted in the following sections 4.2.1 to 4.2.5.

-3.2 PERFORMANCE TARGETS
+4.2 PERFORMANCE TARGETS

-Performance targets for the Company's activities are measured as milestones and KPIs which have been set as follows:
+Performance targets for the Company's activities are measured as milestones and KPIs which have been set, and performance on these measures will be reported in the Ōtākaro Limited Annual Report, as follows: